The Cock

-The Cock is a gay dive bar in the East Village neighborhood of Manhattan in New York City.
+The Cock is a gay dive bar in the East Village neighborhood of Manhattan in New York, New York, United States.
 It is noted for its exhibitionist atmosphere and popularity as a cruising destination.
 Opened in 1998, the venue has been described by them. magazine as "a rarified taste of old New York and the cruisy gay scene that existed [there] in the '80s and '90s".
 In the late 1990s and early 2000s, it experienced frequent police raids under Mayor Rudy Giuliani's anti-nightlife crackdowns.
 The Cock has relocated twice, and its 2015 move along Second Avenue was met with opposition by nearby residents and Manhattan Community Board 3.
 Two other attempted moves, in 2014 and 2021, were blocked by the community board.
 Critics characterize the bar as "filthy", "seductive", and "alluring", noting that it is an unusual find in the United States and bears resemblance to European red-light district establishments.